Community Engagement Exchange Program Application Information

 Fellowship components include:

 - Three-month Practicum in the United States: IREX matches CEE fellows to civil society organizations throughout the United States.
 Designated supervisors and peers support the fellows through a three-month, hands-on professional practicum.

 - Leadership and Civic Engagement Academy: CEE fellows explore the program themes through interactive curriculum that includes service learning, face-to-face trainings, mentorship, professional coaching, and inclusion in a global network.

 - Community Engagement Project (CEP): With the help of their U.S. host organization and mentors, CEE fellows design and plan a community engagement project to carry out after they return home.
 Once the fellows depart the U.S., they put these projects into action in their home communities.

-Competition for the CEE Program is merit-based and open to emerging civil society and community leaders who meet the criteria below.
-Applications that do not meet these eligibility requirements will be disqualified and will not be reviewed by the selection committee.
+Competition for the CEE Program is merit-based and open to emerging civil society and community leaders who meet the following criteria:

-- You are a citizen of one of the eligible countries listed below
+- Citizen of one of the eligible countries listed below;

 - Currently living and working in their home country at the time of application;

-- You are working on a community engagement initiative in your home country, either in a professional or volunteer capacity, with a vision to pursue a career working to support civil society
+- Working on a community engagement initiative in their home country, either in a professional or volunteer capacity, with a demonstrated intent and vision to pursue a career working to support civil society or within the civil society sector;

-- You have a high level of proficiency in spoken and written English at the time of application
+- Proficient in spoken and written English at the time of application.

-- Semifinalists will be required to take or submit recent scores for a TOEFL or IELTS English language test
+- Semifinalists will be required to take a Duolingo English language test